joachim-gassen/ExPanDaR/README.md

 </tr>
 </tbody>
 </table>
 Take a look at the minima and the maxima of some of the variables (e.g., return on equity (roe)).
-This does not look nice.
+Normally, return on equity should be around -50 % to + 50%.
+Our roe measures has minima and maxima that are way beyound that.
 One thing that comes very handy when dealing with outliers is a quick way to observe extreme values.

 ``` r
 t <- prepare_ext_obs_table(na.omit(r3[c("coname", "period", "roe")]))